 - Greenan (60,000 cubic yards) with excavators and the haulage via trucks to a designated disposal site.
 Replanting of the slope is also anticipated. - For Ginger Village, the anticipated intervention will include a combination of reinforced concrete retaining walls, benching, planting of vegetation and control of rainfall runoff.
 Activities associated with the construction of retaining walls at this location will probably require the construction of a temporary access road to the wall locations.
 The location of the walls may be at the top adjacent to the road as well as the toe and a few intermediate locations.
 The retaining walls themselves will require excavation for the footing, erection of formwork and reinforcement and the casting of concrete.
 The control of rainfall runoff may require the construction of a concrete box drain. - At German Gutter and English Gutter, the anticipated interventions are reinforced concrete retaining walls and gabion basket slope protection to mitigate scour from drainage run-off. - At Maroon Hill, reinforced concrete retaining walls will be required. - At Spring, the slope protection here will probably be a reinforced concrete sea wall at the toe of the cliff.
 The construction will require an excavator to track down the coastal embankment to the beach to carry out the excavation works.
-This could cause some permanent damage to the slope, therefore the appropriate restoration and revegetation will be designed and included in the contract scope of work. - At Coull's Hill, the upgrade and improved resilience of approximately 500m of road with widening, drainage and slope protection works (gabion baskets, reinforced concrete retaining walls, benching of slopes, surface water control and tree planting. - At Paget Farm road in Bequia, consulting services to carry out feasibility and preengineering studies and preparation of preliminary designs and reliable cost estimates.
+This could cause some permanent damage to the slope, therefore the appropriate restoration and revegetation will be designed and included in the contract scope of work. - At Coull's Hill, the upgrade and improved resilience of approximately 500m of road with widening, drainage and slope protection works (gabion baskets, reinforced concrete retaining walls, benching of slopes, surface water control and tree planting). - At Belle Isle, the upgrade and improved resilience of approximately 100m of road with widening, drainage and slope protection works (gabion baskets, reinforced concrete retaining walls, benching of slopes, surface water control, and tree planting). - At Paget Farm road in Bequia, consulting services to carry out feasibility and preengineering studies and preparation of preliminary designs and reliable cost estimates.